LangStream/documentation/building-applications/flare-pattern.md

 ### Querying the vector database over a list of documents

-In order to implement the Flare pattern you need to query the vector database to look up documents reletant to a set of input queries and not only one.
+To implement the Flare pattern, you need to query the vector database to look up documents relevant to more than one input query.
 LangStream provides an easy way to perform the same operation over a list of documents with the 'loop-over' capability.

 In the example below we use the 'loop-over' capability to query the database for each document in the list of documents to retrieve.